 Caral's culture achieved much along with prestige and splendor.
-Most probably the city was the birthplace of Quechua, which became the language of the following Inca empire and is still alive today.
+The city was probably the birthplace of Quechua, which became the language of the following Inca empire and is still alive today.

 Caral was hit by a long drought around 1800 BC, forcing residents to abandon the area.
 After they left, the city was buried in the sand.

 Updated on June 10, 2022

 Written by – A. Sutherland AncientPages.com Staff Writer

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.com